dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-08-Force-of-Multi-Layer-Perceptron.md

 <span class='green'>I-know-nothing:</span> Thank you Master, I follow.

 <span class='red'>I-know-everything:</span> Now you are in for a treat.
 As you have learn about what different terms and functions are used to train a neural network.
 We will dive-in implementation using <span class='yellow'>Keras</span>.
-Here backpropogation is already implemented i.e. you only need to design forward pass and loss(or error) function, the framework does the heavy lifting to calculate backward pass and propogate it to all layers.
+Here backpropagation is already implemented i.e. you only need to design forward pass and loss(or error) function, the framework does the heavy lifting to calculate backward pass and propogate it to all layers.

 ### Recap